biocpp/biocpp-core/doc/core/tutorial_ranges/index.md

 Use views to implement steps 2.-4.
 \endassignment
 \solution
-\include doc/tutorial/ranges/range_solution3.cpp
+\include range_solution3.cpp
 \endsolution

 # Containers

 containers are ranges that own their data.
-SeqAn3 uses the standard library containers, like std::vector and std::list to store elements.
+BioC++ uses the standard library containers, like std::vector and std::list to store elements.
 For certain use-cases we have introduced our own containers, though.

 All standard library containers model std::ranges::forward_range (see above), but we have introduced container